SebLague/Marching-Cubes/README.md

 ☐ Transfer collision mesh generation from other pcg system to this one

+☐ Transfer mesh smoothing from second other pcg system to this one.

 ☐ Check if unity's job system is used.
 Add it if it's not.

 ☐ Add bash scripts for testing.
 (Unity test? vtk? save mesh to file?)